Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Efficiency-Disparity tradeoff: counterfactual simulations

-The results of the counterfactual simulations confirm the logic described earlier: when desirable \emph{style} features are positively correlated with \emph{type} characteristics leading to better funding outcomes, platform policies that promote the selected \emph{style} characteristics by increasing the prominence of profiles that have them aggravate inequities in outcomes.
-In contrast, policies that change the distribution of attractive \emph{style} features in a way that increases their prevalence amongst borrowers with high \emph{type} characteristics lead to a more equitable distribution of outcomes.
-Furthermore, policies that increase the overall share of profiles with desirable \emph{style} also boost efficiency.
+When desirable style features are positively correlated with type characteristics that improve funding outcomes, platform policies that amplify these features reinforce inequities.
+In contrast, policies that redistribute attractive style features among borrowers with low type characteristics promote a more equitable allocation of funding.
+Moreover, increasing the overall prevalence of desirable style features enhances both equity and efficiency.

-The proposed model is a simplification of interactions between lenders, borrowers, and the micro-lending platform.
-Amongst other assumptions, we abstract from supply-side responses or the possibility of lenders choosing several campaigns.
-Therefore, the specific magnitudes of the impact that the policies we discuss have on fairness and efficiency should be measured in a randomized experiment.
-Nevertheless, the proposed approach provides strong support for testing policies based on \emph{style} recommendations.